AdobeDocs/experience-platform.en/help/xdm/api/overview.md

 These endpoints are outlined below.
 Please visit the individual endpoint guides for details and refer to the [getting started guide](./getting-started.md) for important information on required headers, reading sample API calls, and more.

+>[!IMPORTANT]
+>
+>XDM uses JSON Schema formatting to describe and validate the structure of ingested customer experience data.
+Before working with the Schema Registry API, it is strongly recommened that you review the [official JSON Schema documentation](https://json-schema.org/) for a better understanding of this underlying technology.

-To view all available endpoints and CRUD operations, visit the [Schema Registry API swagger](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/schema-registry.yaml).
+To view all available endpoints and CRUD operations, visit the [Schema Registry API reference](https://www.adobe.io/apis/experienceplatform/home/api-reference.html#!acpdr/swagger-specs/schema-registry.yaml).

 ## Schemas